ic-labs/django-icekit/README.md

     $ docker-compose build --pull
     $ docker-compose up  # Watch for the admin account credentials that get created on first run

+When you see the following message, you will know it is ready:

+    #
+    # READY.
+    #

 Now you can open the site in a browser:

     http://icekit.lvh.me  # *.lvh.me is a wildcard DNS that maps to 127.0.0.1